Skip to content

 Adaptive challenges differ from clear-cut technical challenges.
 Procedures, rules or regulations can’t solve them.
 Instead, they are usually systemic issues that require a shift in values or beliefs.
 Thus, the problem has to be analyzed by adaptive leaders to find the appropriate response.
 Working together is the key to solving an adaptive challenge, similar to the solution we provide with Experience to Lead’s Apollo Leadership Experience.

-What are adaptive skills?
+What are adaptive leadership skills?

 Adaptive skills include the ability to anticipate future challenges, share those challenges with the team and develop collective solutions.
 These skills rest on the understanding that solutions are non-traditional and innovative.
 Openness to feedback and constructive criticism is also an essential adaptive skill.